 Avoid hiding inside yourself and being too serious.
 Be playful, light-hearted, and relaxed.
 Having more fun is the order of the season.
 Avoid being overly conceptual and analytical.
 Forego being a workaholic.
 You’ll have a clear, focused mind, more energy, better sleep, healthy digestion, and be more creative and effective at everything you do.

 Heated emotions create more fire and pressure within you and cause physical health problems.
 Please work toward resolving anger, resentment, regret, bitterness, and other heavy emotions.
-Seek professional counseling, if necessary, or work with Attitudinal Healing.
-You’ll feel lighter, move peaceful and balanced, and live with joy rather than struggle.
+Seek professional counseling, if necessary, or work with me using the principles of Attitudinal Healing, a Psycho-Social-Spiritual approach.
+You’ll feel lighter, more peaceful and balanced, and live with joy rather than struggle.

 Keep an open heart and mind.
-Being compassionate and giving love freely in healthy ways heals the heart and mind.
+Being compassionate and giving love freely in healthy ways to yourself and others heals the heart and mind.
 Forgiveness is a powerful tool that will help to heal many health issues.
 Summer is an auspicious time to do so.

 some of these remedies are in your kitchen

-A Holistic approach takes effort and education, and can be made easier with professional help.
-I’ve witnessed the struggles of countless people in my 31-year counseling practice and it has been disheartening to learn the many irrational, extreme, even dangerous methods people have used to recover good health or lose weight.
+I’ve witnessed the struggles of countless people in my 3 decades counseling practice.
+It has been disheartening to learn the many irrational, extreme, even dangerous methods people have used to recover good health or lose weight.
 Many have harmed their health in the process.
-You can have it all — good health, a slender, fit body, mental and emotional harmony, and a life you love.
+You can have balanced health, vibrant energy, a fit body, a focused mind, emotional harmony, and a life you love.
 It depends on you and your choices.

 Consider some professional guidance for the right nutrition and holistic health plan for you.
 You can greatly improve every aspect of your physical, mental and emotional health with a customized holistic approach.
-Schedule an Introductory Holistic Health and Nutrition session with Deborah Barr, 31-year Holistic Health and Nutrition Counselor.
+Schedule a Holistic Health and Nutrition session with Deborah Barr, 35-year Holistic Health and Nutrition Counselor.
 You’ll be on your way to better health.
-Sessions can be done by phone, skype, or at Pittsburgh office.
-Client Success Stories
+Sessions can be done by zoom, phone, skype, or at Pittsburgh office.